decretist/Dissertation/Chapter3/chapter3.md

-concerning Gratian has improved in this century without there necessarily being much agreement as to whether the claim that Gratian was working on the *Decretum* around 1130 or that he was bishop of Chiusi ought to be considered more credible in light of newly available evidence.
+concerning Gratian has improved in this century without there necessarily being much agreement as to whether the claim that Gratian was working on the *Decretum* around 1130 or that he was bishop of Chiusi ought to be considered more credible in light of the newly available evidence.

 The best place to look for first-hand evidence from Omnebene about